kumarvna/terraform-azurerm-cosmosdb/README.md

 # CosmosDB Account Terraform Module

 Azure Cosmos DB is a fully managed platform-as-a-service (PaaS).
 To use Azure Cosmos DB, initially create an Azure Cosmos account and then databases, containers, items under it.
-This terraform module helps quickly create a cosmosDB account with cosmosdb table, SQL database and containers resources.
+This terraform module helps quickly create a CosmosDB account with CosmosDB table, SQL database and SQL Containers resources.

 > **[!NOTE]**
 > **This module supports the meta arguments including `providers`, `depends_on`, `count`, and `for_each`.**